sanneh2/Universal-Status-Monitor/README.md

 These functions interact with Atlassian Statuspage using the provided API key, page ID, and axios for making HTTP requests.

-# Core Functionality

-The core functionality of this service status monitor includes creating, resolving, and handling incidents on Atlassian Statuspage.
-It provides the following key features:

 # Incident Handling

 handleServiceStatus(status, service): Universal function that handles multiple service incidents by IDs.
 It can create new incidents and resolve existing ones based on the provided status and service information.